-All of our products are beautiful and fun to play.
-All develop heath literacy and insight, and nudge consumers to wellness.
+All products are beautiful and fun to use; all increase health literacy and self-awareness; and all nudge to wellness.

-Humaginarium thrives in interstices lining entertainment, education, health science, and self care.
-In a sense this position is a competitive advantage.
+Humaginarium thrives in the interstices of entertainment, education, health science, and medicine.
+This position is a competitive advantage.
 It makes our brand innovative yet complementary and difficult to imitate.
 It’s also risky.
-Operating amid economic engines rather than in one could confuse or alienate customers.
+Operating across and between economic engines rather than within one may be confusing.

-Yet the drivers of customer value, from stupifying biomedicine to beggaring costs of care, generate vast unmet needs for wellness.
+Yet our drivers of customer value, from stupifying biomedicine to beggaring costs of care, generate vast unmet needs for wellness.
 Wellness is a consumer choice, not a doctor’s prescription.
-It is far more efficiently met by autonomous individuals exercising free choice (nudge) than by patients "adhering" to protocols.
+It’s far more efficiently met by autonomous individuals exercising free will (nudge) than by patients "adhering" to protocols.

-Scientific entertainment is not a buzzword but a demonstrably better way to inform and improve people on their terms.
+Scientific entertainment is not a buzzword but a better way to inform and improve people on their own terms.
 Our commercialization plan derisks this claim.

-Humaginarium value is a compound of investment (time, money), intellectual property (ideas, techniques), market (share, position), size (growth, scale), and volume (revenue, profit).
-To this slurry we add impact (mission) because Humaginarium is a social enterprise.
+Humaginarium value is a compound of investment (time, money), intellectual property (ideas, techniques), market (share, position), size (growth, scale), and volume (units, revenue, profit).
+To this slurry we add impact (mission) because we are a social enterprise.

-As a bootstrapped, pre-money LLC Humaginarium estimates its current value based on booked investment, research and development, and analysis of industries we complement or serve.
-We try to be realistic but it's a calculation that can’t be finished without wishful thinking.
-Vision and passion leaven the math.
+As a bootstrapped, pre-money LLC we estimate current value based on booked investment, research and development, and analysis of industries we complement or serve.
+All contributions to our valuation are explicitly documented.

-That said, Humaginarium's economic value apparently rises to many millions of dollars over a ten year period.
-Its impact may generate billions in customer value as it helps people foresee, avoid, or self-manage their personal health risks.
+That said, Humaginarium's economic value apparently rises to many millions of dollars over our first five year period.
+Its impact may generate many billions in customer value as it helps consumers foresee, avoid, and self-manage personal health risks.